-Today’s Chocolate Pound Cake was an excuse to use some of the cocoa powder I bought last week at Costco.
+Today’s chocolate pound cake with chocolate glaze was an excuse to use some of the cocoa powder I bought last week at Costco.

 Next time you’re warehouse shopping, check the baking aisle because you may get lucky and find the 24 oz cans of Rodelle unsweetened cocoa powder for about $7.00.
 That’s a good price for just about any cocoa powder, but it’s especially good for Rodelle, which is a Dutch processed type as opposed to a “natural” cocoa powder.
 So far I’ve only made this cake with Dutch processed, but I think natural would be fine, too.
 Or for a really dark cake, you could try using Hershey’s Dark.